A/B testing is no longer a new field. Finding a proper A/B testing tool isn’t the problem anymore. Now, the problem is choosing the right one.

 It also boosts a smooth onboarding process of your CMS and ecommerce platform and seamless integration with Google Analytics.
 Personalization is also an option with over 35 different elements you can use to build customer profiles.

 Here’s Julien Le Nestour, an applied behavioral scientist and CRO consultant based in Sydney, giving his opinion:

-Convert’s most basic plan, Essential, starts at $599/month and gives you access to 10 active goals, 5 personalizations, unlimited tests, advanced targeting and segments, and more.
+Convert’s most basic plan, Community Web, starts at $99/month and gives you access to 3 active domains, unlimited tests, advanced targeting and segments, and more.
 You can also contact sales to explore enterprise plans.